michellewatts20000/code-quiz/README.md

 ![screenshot of generator](./assets/img/screenshot-code-quiz.png)

-As Friedrich W. Nietzsche said:
+As Maya Angelou said:

-> Beware that, when fighting monsters,
+> You may not control all the events that happen to you,
-> you yourself do not become a monster
+> but you can decide not to be reduced by them.